sylvainaerni/sketchwind-exporter/README.md

 1. Download [Sketchwind exporter .zip](https://github.com/sylvainaerni/sketchwind-exporter/archive/master.zip)
 2. Un-zip it
-3. Double-click on tailwind-config-exporter.sketchplugin
+3. Double-click on sketchwind-exporter.sketchplugin
 The plugin is now installed.

 ## Install Sketchwind template

 1. Download [Sketchwind .zip](https://github.com/sylvainaerni/sketchwind/archive/master.zip)
 2. Install Inter fonts family (go to `assets/fonts`)
 3. Open the `Sketchwind Design system.sketch` file

 ## How to use Sketchwind exporter

 1. In your Sketchwind template, do all adaptations you need in your design
 2. In your Sketch menu, go to `Sketchwind/export Tailwind config`
 3. A text file is generated.
 You can share this file with your frontender
 4. Copy-paste the data directly in a `tailwind.config.js` file Done.
 Most of the design assets are defined in Tailwind now.